ShadmanIshraq/Predicting-Age-from-Microbiome-Data-Benchmarking-Multi-Source-Machine-Learning-Methods/README.md

 The dataset used in this project is the LifeLines DEEP dataset, sourced from the curatedMetagenomicData package.

 ### References
-1. Mallick H et al. (2024).[An Integrated Bayesian Framework for Multi-omics Prediction and Classification.(https://onlinelibrary.wiley.com/doi/10.1002/sim.9953)].Statistics in Medicine 43(5):983–1002
+1. Mallick H et al. (2024).
+[An Integrated Bayesian Framework for Multi-omics Prediction and Classification.](https://onlinelibrary.wiley.com/doi/10.1002/sim.9953).
+Statistics in Medicine 43(5):983–1002